General Information

 Web content mining/Text mining: a study of various techniques to mine information and

-patterns from semi-structured such as text, or Web documents.
-The paper should examine
+patterns from semi-structured data on the web such as text, Web documents, news,

 topics such as the applications of text mining on the Web, information extraction and